johntrinhnhat/johntrinhnhat-COMP9784-101137420-Final-Project/README.md

 MongoDB or PostgreSQL (based on your database choice)

-🚀 Installation Steps:
+## 🚀 Installation Steps:

 1️⃣ Clone the repository:

-2️⃣ Navigate to the project directory:
+2️⃣ Navigate to the project root directory:

-cd COMP9784-YOUR_STUDENT_ID-Final-Project

 3️⃣ Install dependencies:

-npm install
+`npm install`

-4️⃣ Set up environment variables:

-Create a .env file in the root directory.
+4️⃣ Set up environment variables: Create a .env file in the root directory.

-Add necessary variables:

 5️⃣ Run the server:

-npm start dev
+`npm start dev`

 📤 Submission Details